 If we get ourselves into a state of truly feeling happy, grateful, friendly, loving, and self-confident we will get a matching response from those we interact with.
 The ability to get yourself to this place can happen regardless of the conditions in your life.
 The secret is to be the person that you want to become now!
 In doing so, you will get the responses that you want from people.
 This will in turn support and motivate you to become the person you envision.

 5. Acceptance of Others

 This is a tough one.
 This is especially true if you are a person who is always striving for self-improvement.
-If you are such person, you know how easy it is to see opportunities for personal growth in other people.
+If you are such a person, you know how easy it is to see opportunities for personal growth in other people.
 Unfortunately, no one likes unsolicited advice.
 This is particularly true if it is given frequently.

 Trying to change people is like trying to change the course of a river.
 It requires tremendous energy with little possibility of any significant change without causing serious damage.
-The best way you can help those you care about is to be an example and to encourage, support, and love them.
+The best way you can help those you care about is to be an example and encourage, support, and love them.
 Change, if it ever does happen, will occur based on their timing, not yours.

 The best relationship advice I can give you is to accept people as they are.
 This means nonjudgmental and unconditional acceptance.
 This does not mean that you should accept abusive treatment or offensive behavior, however.
 It means that you accept others as they are, warts and all, up to the point of your boundaries.